pedrohml/queuejs/README.md

 ## Limitations

-This API is not supposed to have multiple instances for a single database.
+This API is not supposed to have multiple instances by database.
 So scaling horizontally is not an option now.

 ## Backlog

 1. Add support to reset consumer group offset;
 2. Migrate atomic operations (i.e. produce, commit and consume) to PostgreSQL procedures;
-3. Add partition support.
+3. Add partition key support.